 In the beginning, it takes a little longer to meal prep.
 Once you’ve done it a couple of times, I promise it goes much faster.

-All ingredients are sourced from trusted suppliers and organic farms that use healthy, sustainable agriculture practices.
+Ingredients are sourced from trusted suppliers and organic farms.
+Suppliers use healthy, sustainable agriculture practices.
 Each dish is flavorful, inspired, and nourishing.
-Crafted with love and care, and in sustainable, recyclable packaging to be kind to your body and the environment too!
+Crafted with love and care.
+And delivered in sustainable, recyclable packaging so it’s kind to the environment too!

 Now it’s your turn!!